lhug/advent-of-code/README.md

 Check in each "phase" separately, so I can review my own thought processes.

+## 2023, Day 6, phase one

+What a relief after day five.
+This was rather simple, a little bit of math and calculations, and actually understandable puzzle inputs.

 ## 20223, Day 5, phase two

 I hate it.
 I am not sure why, but this took me WAY longer than it should have.